IchanP/auto-raid-signup/README.md

 - Grab settings into main
 - Make sure the alarm is persistent
 - Need a check to make sure that settings are saved before attempting sign-up
+- Needs to remember if message has been reacted to already

 ### Settings required